freetonik/Quantum-Computing-For-Software-Engineers/book.md

 "There's Plenty of Room at the Bottom: An Invitation to Enter a New Field of Physics" was a lecture given by physicist Richard Feynman at the annual American Physical Society meeting at Caltech on December 29, 1959.
 He imagined nanoscale machines capable of direct manipulation of individual atoms and producing materials of any kind on demand; and tiny surgical robots that would be ingested by a patient and perform operations on the smallest scale inside the body.

 Two decades later, as computers became more viable and scientists and engineers started to see the limitations on the horizon, Feynman presented "Simulating Physics with Computers".
 He explained that classical computers can efficiently simulate classical physics; that is, physics models prior to quantum, such as Newton's laws of motion.
-After the discovery of quantum mechanics, it was clear that classical physics is merely an approximation, a very good one, but not true.
-Newton's laws of motion can be used to successfully travel to the moon and back, because the approximation is good enough at this scale.
+After the discovery of quantum mechanics, it was clear that classical physics is merely an approximation, albeit a very good one.
+Newton's laws of motion can be used to successfully travel to the moon and back, because the approximation is good enough at that scale.
 But if we want to simulate complex quantum systems, or the long-term evolution of the universe, these approximations fall apart.
 Feynman then proceeds to argue that classical computers can still be used to simulate true quantum systems, because in the end the laws of quantum physics are just mathematical equations parametrized by time.
 I.e. you can calculate true quantum states by hand with a pen and paper.
 Computers are pretty good at math, and are certainly faster than humans, but here comes the critical part of Feynman's 1981 paper: computers are still too slow and too small.

 This isn't a 1981 problem.
 Sure, computers were orders of magnitude slower back then compared to today, and had much smaller memory to work with.
 Feynman and his colleagues could project the growth of computer architecture and still see that exponential growth in computational power and memory is required.
-A system of N quantum objects requires describing $2^N$ amplitudes.
+A system of N quantum objects requires describing `2^N`$ amplitudes.

-You can consider the size of the universe and roughly calculate how bit a computer can be built in principle.
+You can consider the size of the universe and roughly calculate how a computer can be built in principle.
 A classical computer of the size of the universe would have huge, but still limited powers and memory.
 You can then consider a relatively modest quantum system that needs to be simulated, and realize that even the computer of the size of the whole universe is not enough.

 Yet this "computation" happens!
 The universe itself can be viewed as a computer that calculates the evolution of everything every "tick" and at every point in space.

 Thus the only way forward is quantum computers: machines that themselves operate on quantum object, using them to store information and perform computation.
 So, instead of using many bits to describe the state of a single quantum object, a quantum computer would use a single qubit - a quantum bit.
 The challenge is, of course, how to get and control those qubits.
 Perhaps, just get those atoms with their electrons?

 This paper can be considered the founding document of the field of quantum computation, a new kind of computation designed not just to crunch numbers, but to emulate the very fabric of the quantum world.

-\pagebreak
+{pagebreak}

 ## Qubits and quantum gates